 If any major issue is identified by the Guidance Executive it may be necessary for the committee to meet again to address the problem.

-Registered stakeholders who have commented on the draft guideline (see the chapter on the validation process for draft guidelines, and dealing with stakeholder comments) and agreed to conditions of confidentiality, are sent the final guideline, the evidence reviews and a copy of the responses to stakeholder consultation comments 2 weeks before publication.
+Registered stakeholders who have commented on the draft guideline (see the chapter on the validation process for draft guidelines, and dealing with stakeholder comments), and agreed to conditions of confidentiality, may be sent the final guideline, the evidence reviews and a copy of the responses to stakeholder consultation comments 2 weeks before publication.
 This information is confidential until the guideline is published.
 This step allows registered stakeholders to highlight to NICE any substantive errors, and to prepare for publication and implementation.
 It is not an opportunity to comment further on the guideline.
 NICE should be notified of any substantive errors at least 1 week before publication of the guideline.

-The guideline, including evidence reviews, methods, NICE Pathway, key messages for the public, equality impact assessment, responses to stakeholder comments, and most support tools (see the chapter on resources to support putting the guideline into practice) are published on the NICE website at the same time.
+The guideline, including evidence reviews, methods, key messages for the public, equality impact assessment, responses to stakeholder comments, and most support tools (see the chapter on resources to support putting the guideline into practice) are published on the NICE website at the same time.

 The developer and committee work with NICE's media relations team and, if implementation support projects are planned, the implementation lead to disseminate and promote awareness of the guideline at the time of publication and afterwards.
 It is useful to consider at an early stage of guideline development how the guideline and its support tools will be promoted.

 Members from the NICE media relations team discuss with the developer and the committee opportunities for promoting the guideline.
 Committee members may be asked to take part in such activities.